 The Engine Service Design Team implemented multiple major projects alongside the Sainsbury’s CX Team, resulting in increased revenue, customer satisfaction and reduced costs.
-Today, customer experience design is well-deployed across all functions in Sainsbury’s, the digital team is fully-integrated and Sainsbury’s now employs a team of service designers.
+Today, customer experience design is well-deployed across all functions in Sainsbury’s, the digital team is fully-integrated, and Sainsbury’s now employs a team of service designers.

-Client: Client: Sainsbury’s Duration: 3 years Sector: Retail Duration:
+Client: 3 years Duration:

 Supermarket shopping has become more complicated.
 As a trend, UK families no longer do one sizeable weekly shop and increasingly use supermarkets for food ‘on demand’ (although Covid-19 has pushed this trend back a little).
 Supermarkets sell much more than food, diversifying into non-foods, mobile phones and financial services.
-More and more shoppers are combining visits to physical stores, with online click-and-collect and home delivery.
+More and more shoppers are combining visits to physical stores with online click-and-collect and home delivery.
 The result?
 It’s now much more challenging than it used to be to segment shoppers.
-The Engine Service Design Team worked with data from extensive studies, customer feedback and qualitative research to define a new set of Customer Personas.
+The Engine Service Design Team worked with data from extensive studies, customer feedback and qualitative research to define a new Customer Personas set.
 These became important in support of cross-functional working, enabling everybody to talk about customers in the same way.

 Sainsbury’s saw these trends continuing and needed senior stakeholders to work together to imagine and anticipate how stores and technology should change in response.
 The Engine Service Design Team researched leading-edge retail and emerging retail technology.
 An important early step was to engage the Operating Board to define, on one page, a service proposition and principles for the supermarket.
 Engine’s “Future of Shopping” project in 2015 helped focus senior leaders on the strategic opportunity of designing new services and one customer experience.

-Small customer-driven projects became a programme
+Service design projects became a transformational programme

 Engine started working with UK supermarket (Sainsbury’s) in 2014, to establish a cross-functional, collaborative role for service design.
 We helped make a case for using Engine’s Service Design System on five major projects within Sainsbury’s and evolved a comprehensive CX Design Toolkit.
 We delivered these projects as a customer experience programme emerged around them, triggering further work, facilitated by an expanded Customer Experience Team and using the tools we’d created.